Babies at Work Policy

 Badger's experience thus far has been that the benefits far outweigh the concerns or inconveniences.
 For the parent and child, the benefits include making breastfeeding easier and allowing for the inherent health benefits for both mother and child, enhanced bonding, lessening of daycare costs and more financial stability, great social network and extended-family support for both parent and child, and an easier transition in to off-site child care.
 The benefits for Badger include having the mother back to work sooner (not needing to hire temps), morale-boosting, solidified employee commitment, and creating a whole new style of teamwork for the company.
 Badger, in a sense, creates its own "village" to support both parent and child.

 Of course, there are concerns: concern for other employees’ environments, distraction, and possible favoritism, among others.
 That’s where Ms. Moquin’s experience and advice comes in handy.
 Badger approached these concerns head-on with the intention of addressing conflicts and concerns swiftly and decisively.
 The thought process was that we can try this with both feet on the ground and both eyes open.
 If it does not work then we will not do it anymore – but it is worth a shot!

 at a Badger retreat.

-Badger has had five successful babies at work using this program, starting with Melinda, who brought the idea to Bill and Katie, and her daughter, Audrey.
+Badger has had nine successful babies at work using this program, starting with Melinda, who brought the idea to Bill and Katie, and her daughter, Audrey.
 Since then the response has been overwhelming, and we are hoping to keep this policy active and healthy.
 Like any newborn work policy, it must be nurtured, and through hard work and the cooperation of all of the Badgers, it has evolved in to a solid program that is good for all!